Window cleaning doesn’t have to be a tedious task. Make it fun and efficient with these window-cleaning hacks.

 3. Make your own DIY glass cleaner.

-“Getting a good glass cleaner is key,” Dave says.
-“As much as a store-bought glass cleaner is good, it does leave some streakiness.
+“Getting a good glass cleaner is key,” Lincon says.
+“As much as a store-bought glass cleaner is good, it does leave some streaks.
 I’m all for natural solutions and organic ingredients, but even just a simple water and a rag will do the trick.”

 Make your own window cleaning solution with two parts water, one part soap and one part vinegar.
 Gently spray the mixture on your windows, wipe it away, and then rinse windows with water to prevent soap buildup.